 Soba noodles are not always gluten-free.
-Just be sure to check the lable carefully.
+Just be sure to check the label carefully.
 Buckwheat flour is gluten-free, but some brands might use some wheat flour in their products.
-So read the lables if this is important to you.
+So read the labels if this is important to you.

 Rinsing soba noodles also removes the extra starch so they will work well in dishes like this and prevents them from sticking together.

-If you can’t find Soba, feel free to substitute whole wheat spaghetti.
+If you can't find Soba, feel free to substitute whole wheat spaghetti.
 However, you will want to rinse it as well before tossing in this salad.
-It’s not quiet the same, but will work in a pinch.
+It's not quite the same but it will work in a pinch.

 I love this salad in a packed lunch.
-Pack lettuce, noodles and veggies together in a container that will hold at least 2 cups.
-In another small container, pack about 2 tablspoons of sauce.
+Pack lettuce, noodles, and veggies together in a container that will hold at least 2 cups.
+In another small container, pack about 2 tablespoons of sauce.
 Pour sauce over salad just before serving.